-The I2c driver is configured both statically in the i2cSample.tci and i2cSample.tcf files, as well as at run time in the i2cSample_main.c and i2cSample_io.c files.
+The I2c driver is configured both statically in the i2cSample.cfg, as well as at run time in the i2cSample_main.c and i2cSample_io.c files.

-The i2cSample.tcf file contains important BIOS configuration settings, which are required in order for the I2c operations to work properly.
+The i2cSample.cfg file contains important BIOS configuration settings, which are required in order for the I2c operations to work properly.
 The most important lines in this file are: